Usability in programming language concept implementations

 String templates are a good idea, but positional parameters to them are not, because word order often needs to change when translated to another language.
 String interpolation is a good idea, and perhaps an interpolated template should be easy to capture as a function.
 With string interpolation, no concatenation operator is needed.
 It should probably be possible to enter unicode codepoints numerically and be able to transform to and from byte or integer encodings.

 Tailspin treats text strings as immutable entities produced by string literals with interpolated expressions.
-As a result of this ananlysis, Tailspin will be getting first-class string templates, perhaps :'Hello §.name;' would fit syntax-wise.
+As a result of this analysis, Tailspin will be getting first-class string templates, perhaps :'Hello §.name;'

 Structures/records (and function parameters)

 While lists can be used generally to associate different pieces of data, it is often not a great idea, even if you call it a tuple.
 Having a type name constructor and typed values is a little better, but not much.
-What is a Rectangle(1, 3, 5, 9)?
-Is it a Rectangle(Point(1, 3), Point(5, 9)) or a Rectangle(Point(1, 3), Dimension(5, 9))?
-Even then, the structure of Point isn't entirely clear, nor how the Point relates to the Rectangle.
+What is a Rectangle(1, 3, 5, 9)

 Needless to say, Tailspin supports the literal structure syntax and requires named parameters (in fact, a set of parameters is represented as a literal structure).